Impact of the COVID-19 pandemic on crime: Cybercrime

 With more people staying at home and spending more time online, cyber crime has increased.
 With remote work increasing, more and more corporate data is being accessed from homes that may not have the same level of computer security as office systems.
 The World Health Organization published a cyber security notice warning people of fraudsters imitating WHO employees.

 Another cyber fraud in America resulted in money that was meant for the unemployed being redirected to fraudulent accounts.
 The scale of it involves millions of dollars and it appears that the cyber-criminals are Nigerian.

 According to government data, as of February 2021, one in three workers in the UK were engaging in remote work due to the COVID-19 lockdowns, which has resulted in an increase in the cyber-attacks on employees.
 The lack of knowledge about cyber-attacks and cyber-security has been claimed as a prime reason behind rising cyber-crime in the UK during the COVID-19 pandemic.

+Organized crime

+Restrictions imposed during the pandemic hampered the ability of governments, law enforcement and international agencies to counter the activities of organized crime groups.
+This was especially apparent in areas such as the Mekong Region, which saw a rapid expansion of organized crime groups involved in illegal online gambling, cyber-enabled fraud, drug trafficking, and money laundering.
+Pandemic border restrictions limited the ability of organized crime groups based in the Golden Triangle area to export narcotics, leading to an abundance of methamphetamine and increased drug use within the region.